Jacob Schiff: Charitable endeavors

 Schiff believed in the Jewish charitable principle of Zedakah.
 Beginning in childhood he recalled "Kindness was the keynote of the household...
 It was made our duty to put one-tenth aside for charity according to the old Jewish tradition."

 Schiff always felt strongly about his connection to the Jewish people, and demonstrated this through his philanthropy.
-He founded the Jewish Industrial Removal Office which relocated New York immigrant Jews to western United States.
+He founded the Jewish Industrial Removal Office which relocated New York immigrant Jews to the Western United States.
 He also founded an additional point of immigrant entry to the U.S. through Galveston, Texas.
 He supported relief efforts for the victims of pogroms in Russia, and helped establish and develop Hebrew Union College, the Jewish Theological Seminary, the Jewish Division in the New York Public Library, and the American Jewish Committee.

 Schiff grew to be one of American Jewry's top philanthropists and leaders, donating to nearly every major Jewish cause, New York examples being the Montefiore Home for Chronic Invalids, of which he was president, the Young Men's Hebrew Association building and the Jewish Theological Seminary.

 He was also involved with many secular American causes: in addition to serving on the Board of Managers of the New York Zoological Society, he gave to such organizations as the Boy Scouts of America, the Harvard Semitic Museum, the American Museum of Natural History, Metropolitan Museum of Art, American Fine Arts Society, American Geographical Society, and Barnard College; and a number of other organizations for civil rights and the disadvantaged, such as the American Red Cross, the Visiting Nurse Service of New York and Henry Street Settlement (New York) and Tuskegee Institute.

-Schiff was actively concerned with the improvement of civic conditions in New York.
+Schiff was actively concerned with the improvement of civic conditions in New York City.
 He was a vice president of the New York Chamber of Commerce, and a member of the Committee of 70 which resulted in the overthrow of the Tweed Ring.